onekiloparsec/SwiftAA/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/onekiloparsec/SwiftAA)
 ![](https://img.shields.io/cocoapods/v/SwiftAA.svg)

 *The most comprehensive and accurate collection of astronomical algorithms, in C++, Objective-C and Swift3, all in one place.*

-Ongoing development is written in Swift3 and using AA+ version 1.91 (released August 1st, 2017).
+SwiftAA provides everything you need to build our Solar System, compute length of seasons, moon phases, determine rise, transit and set times, get positions of large planetary moons, transform coordinates, determine physical details of planets, their illumination, distance etc. With a professional-grade accuracy.

-**It is already used in production apps.** In particular, [MeteorActive](https://itunes.apple.com/us/app/meteoractive/id1205712190?mt=8), a carefully crafted iOS app to get everything about meteors.
+**SwiftAA is already used in production apps.** In particular, [MeteorActive](https://itunes.apple.com/us/app/meteoractive/id1205712190?mt=8), a carefully crafted iOS app to get everything about meteors.